 - ¼ teaspoon salt

-- 2 tablespoons 30gr unsalted butter
+- 5 tablespoons (70g) unsalted butter at room temperature

-- 4 egg whites
+- 4 egg whites Note 3

-- 6 tablespoons sugar
+- 6 tablespoons granulated sugar

 - 1 tablespoon cornstarch

-- 8 oz 240ml seedless raspberry sauce (or jam)
+- 8 oz 240ml seedless raspberry sauce (or jelly) Note 4

-- To prepare the tartlet shells, preheat the oven to 375°F (190°C).
+- Preheat the oven to 375°F (190°C).
 Line 2 baking sheets with parchment paper, or silicone mat.